metaplex-foundation/solana-project-template/CONTRIBUTING.md

 Most of the CI/CD should already be set up for you and the `.github/.env` file can be used to tweak the variables of the workflows.

-However, the "Deploy JS Client" workflow — configured in `.github/workflows/deploy-js.yml` — requires a few more steps to works.
+However, the "Deploy JS Client" workflow — configured in `.github/workflows/deploy-js.yml` — requires a few more steps to work.
 See the [CONTRIBUTING.md file of the JavaScript client](./clients/js/CONTRIBUTING.md#setting-up-github-actions) for more information.